electron-userland/electron-builder/CONTRIBUTING.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation.

 ### Scope
 The scope is optional and could be anything specifying place of the commit change.
-For example `nsis`, `osx`, `linux`, etc...
+For example `nsis`, `mac`, `linux`, etc...

 ### Subject
 The subject contains succinct description of the change: